 Navy Day is celebrated on 21 May and is also known as Day of Naval Glories.
 It is a holiday with banks, schools and government offices closed.
-In 2018, Navy Day falls on a Monday.

 Navy Day actually celebrates the Battle of Iquique which took place between Chile and Peru in 1879.
 Arturo Pratt commanded the Chilean navy, leading the battle in his ship, “Esmeralda”, against Miguel Grau of Peru in his ship, “Huascer”.